RSANDERS2/rsanders2.github.io/README.md

 01 HTML CSS Git: Code Refactor

-This assignment involved editing prexisting HTML/CSS code for the Horiseon Website
+This assignment required prexisting HTML/CSS code to be refactored

-The changes include:
+The following changes were made:

-- DIV labels changed to specific semantic elements
+- DIV labels were replaced with specific HTML5 semantics
-- Alt attributes added to IMG elements
+- Alt attributes were added to IMG elements for accessibilty
-- Combined class labels to reduce redundancy
+- CSS class labels were combined to reduce redundancy

-The website can be view at the following url: https://rsanders2.github.io/
+The Horiseon website can be view at the following url: https://rsanders2.github.io/